Robert B. Evans: American Motors

 Evans had no automobile industry experience, but "he had a reputation for success and for getting things done."
-On March 7, 1966, Evans got himself elected to AMC's board of directors and "immediately criticized the company's auto line as being too conservative."
-As sales of automobiles were weak industry-wide during 1966 and AMC was facing major losses, Evans was elected board chairman by AMC's directors on June 6, 1966.
+On 7 March 1966, Evans got himself elected to AMC's board of directors and "immediately criticized the company's auto line as being too conservative."
+As sales of automobiles were weak industry-wide during 1966.
+AMC was facing significant losses.
+Evans was elected board chairman by AMC's directors on 6 June 1966.
 He replaced Richard E. Cross, who continued as a director and chairman of the executive committee.

-As the newly appointed board chairman of AMC, Evans immediately promised "a different philosophy and approach" in the automaker's affairs.
+As AMC's newly appointed board chairman, Evans immediately promised "a different philosophy and approach" in the automaker's affairs.
 Unlike the then existing management at AMC, Evans freely criticized the leadership under George W. Romney "for failing to adjust to a changing market" and started to "shake things up in Kenosha" as solutions to the automaker's problems.

 Evans is credited with turning the company around from the strategy of matching the Big Three American automakers (General Motors, Ford, and Chrysler) nearly model for model that was promoted by Roy Abernethy.
-American Motors' struggled during 1966, a year that was considered to be "the biggest auto boom in history" and was counting on its redesigned 1967 models; however, Evans admitted one month before their introduction that "we are still very much in a questionable period."
+American Motors struggled during 1966, a year considered "the biggest auto boom in history," and was counting on its redesigned 1967 models; however, Evans admitted one month before their introduction that "we are still very much in a questionable period."

-It was Evans who brought on the major changes by handpicking Roy D. Chapin Jr. as AMC's general manager.
-Evans was always encouraging the styling and engineering staff to do things differently - to try new ideas and find new ways to design and build cars.
+Evans made major changes by handpicking Roy D. Chapin Jr. as AMC's general manager.
+Evans always encouraged the styling and engineering staff to do things differently - to try new ideas and find new ways to design and build cars.
 Evans even dropped hints that the automaker may try to compete with Volkswagen in the small-car field and stated that "We have to give the public cars that go beyond what the 'big three' gives them."
 In addition to stating that AMC's standard line of cars need to be as good or better than those offered by the bigger automakers, Evans emphasized developing "Personality cars" to attract and excite market segments, particularly the youth.